NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ### Using the Configuration Flag for Explain Only Mode

+Starting with version 22.02, the RAPIDS Accelerator can be run in explain only mode.
+This mode allows you to run on a CPU cluster and can help us understand the potential GPU plan and if there are any unsupported features.
+Basically it will log the output which is the same as the driver logs with `spark.rapids.sql.explain=all`.

 #### Requirements

 - A Spark 3.x CPU cluster
 - The `rapids-4-spark` and `cudf` [jars](../download.md)

-### Using the Configuration Flag for Explain Only Mode

-Starting with version 22.02, the RAPIDS Accelerator can be run in explain only mode.
-This mode allows you to run on a CPU cluster and can help us understand the potential GPU plan and if there are any unsupported features.
-Basically it will log the output which is the same as the driver logs with `spark.rapids.sql.explain=all`.
+#### Usage

 1. In `spark-shell`, add the `rapids-4-spark` and `cudf` jars into --jars option or put them in the Spark classpath and enable the configs `spark.rapids.sql.mode=explainOnly` and